-ART-005LS The Visual Arts
+ART-005 The Visual Arts

-An interdisciplinary course that focuses on the creative process as it applies to life in general, and the visual arts in particular.
+(Formerly ART 5LS) An interdisciplinary course that focuses on the creative process as it applies to life in general, and the visual arts in particular.
 Course content provides an overview of art from historical, thematic and technical perspectives, from a variety of cultures.
 The course addresses the process of art, and provides students with the means to evaluate its products, in both cultural and personal terms.
+Meets Creative Arts requirements for general education.
 Required for all art majors and students enrolled in the Graphic Communications Certificate Program.
-This course fulfills the LMC General Education Requirement for Creative Arts.
 LR